gioapru/gioapru.github.io/_pages/expose.md

 ### Fancy words
+Try to create "tension".
+Remember that people [tend to be more attracted](https://journals.sagepub.com/doi/abs/10.1207/s15327957pspr0504_2) by "problems" than by "positive" (or "neutral") statements.

 Below is a list of words that naturally "create tension", which you can use to build your argument and induce the reader into believing that "there is a problem, which your thesis will solve":